 b.
 At or before the Initial Appearance in a Capital Case, appoint no less than two (2) qualified Capital Defending Attorneys, one (1) designated lead and the other(s) as co-counsel. ( )

-Appointment of Attorneys Who Are Not Engaged by County.
-Courts will not appoint a Defending Attorney to a case in a county if the Defending Attorney is not employed or under contract to provide public defense services for the county. ( )

-The attorney will notify the Court if they are not employed by a county or do not have a contract with a county as required by Section 19-859(4), Idaho Code, and Public Defense Rules; and ( )

-The Court will verify the attorney is employed by a county or has a contract with the county containing the terms in Subsection 020.03 of these rules, and is on the applicable Roster, prior to appointment and commencement of representation. ( )
+( )

 4. Conflicts of Interest.
 A Court shall not appoint a Defending Attorney to any case with a conflict of interest in that case. ( )